 Conducting Processes Safely

-We work cooperatively with regulators and various agencies to ensure that our drilling, hydraulic fracturing, production and water-handling processes are conducted safely and in accordance with all applicable laws and regulations.
+We work under the oversight of regulators and various agencies to ensure that our drilling, hydraulic fracturing, production and water-handling processes are conducted safely and in accordance with all applicable laws and regulations.
 These regulations are in place to ensure that produced water and all additives used in the hydraulic fracturing process are properly handled, stored, recycled and/or disposed.
 Additionally, the laws require that personnel and first responders be made aware of all materials present at each well location.